hzeller/upnp-display/README.md

 ### Start the program

-You need to start the program as root, as it needs to connect to the GPIO pins.
+You need to start the program as root, as it needs to access the GPIO pins:

     sudo ./upnp-display

-It should now display that it is waiting for any renderer; once it found a renderer, it will display its state in the display.
+In the LCD display, it should now print that it is waiting for any renderer;
+once it found a renderer, it will display the title/album playing.

 If you have multiple renderers in your network, you can select the particular one you're interested in with the `-n` option: